LakshyaBorra/GHA_Testing/README.md

-## 🔄 Choosing Between Register and Update
+## 🔄 Choosing Between Register and Update for testing

 This workflow supports two actions: